Zombi (1986 video game)

-Zombi is an icon-driven action-adventure video game.
-It was Ubisoft's first publication, released in 1986.
-It was programmed by Yannick Cadin and S. L. Coemelck, with graphics by Patrick Daher and music by Philippe Marchiset.
+Zombi is an action-adventure video game for the Amstrad CPC.
+It was published in 1986 as the first game from Ubisoft.
+Zombi was programmed by Yannick Cadin and S. L. Coemelck, with graphics by Patrick Daher and music by Philippe Marchiset.
+Ports to Amiga, Commodore 64, MS-DOS, and ZX Spectrum were released in 1990.

 Gameplay

-A first-person action adventure, it borrows heavily from the George A. Romero film Dawn of the Dead: four protagonists exploring a zombie-filled shopping mall, gunshops, escalators, and the articulated trucks used to block the entrances.
+A first-person action adventure, it borrows heavily from the George A. Romero film Dawn of the Dead, being set in a zombie-filled shopping mall blocked in by articulated trucks.
+The player controls four protagonists exploring the mall.
 If a character's health is depleted, he turns into a zombie, which then roams the room they died in.
-Zombies can be killed either by numerous body shots, or a single shot to the head.
+Zombies can be killed either by numerous body shots or a single shot to the head.
 Characters are named after the creators of the game.

 Ports

-The game was re-released in 1990, with ports developed for the ZX Spectrum (by Geoff Phillips, Colin Jones and Steve Chance), Commodore 64 (Jean Noel Moyne, Laurent Poujoulat, Jean Francois Auroux), Amiga (Alexander Yarmitsky), Atari ST and DOS (Yannick Cadin).
+The game was re-released in 1990, with ports developed for the ZX Spectrum (by Geoff Phillips, Chris Jones and Steve Chance), Commodore 64 (Jean Noel Moyne, Laurent Poujoulat, Jean Francois Auroux), Amiga (Alexander Yarmitsky), Atari ST and MS-DOS (Yannick Cadin).

+Legacy

+Another Ubisoft title ZombiU was release for the Wii U in 2012 and later ported to the PlayStation 4 and Xbox One in 2015.
+It is debated whether or not this game is a remake/reboot of the original.